-- establish and maintain an ethos where children feel secure and are encouraged to talk, and are heard - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty - include activities and opportunities for Personal Social Education (PSE) in the curriculum, which equips children and young people with the skills they need to stay safe from abuse and to know to whom to turn for help - ensure children are aware of their rights to be safe through the promotion of the UNCRC. - include material in the curriculum which will help children and young people develop realistic attitudes to the responsibilities of adult life, particularly with regard to healthy relationships, childcare and parenting skills.
+- establish and maintain an ethos where children feel secure and are encouraged to talk, and are heard - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty - include in the curriculum, activities and opportunities for relationships and sexuality education which equip children with the skills they need to stay safe from abuse and to know to whom to turn for help - ensure children are aware of their rights to be safe through the promotion of the UNCRC. - build relationships with other agencies and ensure early and appropriate referrals for support and intervention are made before risks escalate - take a whole-school (setting) approach to well-being which will incorporate safeguarding and preventative measures to support children and families.